A voice for

 • What practitioners say

-Diabetes: Fenugreek reduces raised blood sugar levels after eating.
+Fenugreek reduces raised blood sugar levels after eating.

-Cholesterol: Fenugreek will also reduce blood levels of fats and cholesterol after meals.
+Fenugreek will also reduce blood levels of fats and cholesterol after meals.

-Digestion: Through its combination of fibre and saponins, fenugreek can help reduce many digestive upsets.
+Through its combination of fibre and saponins, fenugreek can help reduce many digestive upsets.
 These properties can soothe inflammatory conditions of the oesophagus, stomach and intestines, so relieving pain, potential blood loss and any consequent diarrhoea.
 Taken in sufficient quantity fenugreek has a bulking effect in the bowel which steadies its performance, reducing either constipation or looseness.
-Furthermore its bitter quality helps the liver function and improves assimilation of nutrients.
+Furthermore, its bitter quality helps the liver function and improves assimilation of nutrients.

-Men’s health: There is research support for the traditional use of fenugreek in reducing impotence, premature ejaculation and low libido in men.
+There is research support for the traditional use of fenugreek in reducing impotence, premature ejaculation and low libido in men.

-External: Fenugreek can be applied as an external poultice for drawing infections, boils, and splinters.
+Fenugreek can be applied as an external poultice for drawing infections, boils, and splinters.
 It has also been applied eternally to reduce arthritic swellings.

 • Research